Frequently Asked Questions

 No, but you should consult with advisors in both majors for information on specific requirements, especially if your majors are in two different colleges (for example the College of Arts and Sciences, and the College of Education).

 Consult the College of Education for licensure requirements and for information regarding the Teacher Education Program and/or the Master of Arts in Teaching.
 Also talk with your advisor about your future plans.

 Once you have earned at least 80 hours, you can apply to graduate.
 You should apply at least a year before your intended graduation term.
 For example, if you are going to graduate in Fall 2020, you should complete the graduation application in Fall 2019.
 See here for detailed information: https://www.memphis.edu/commencement/apply/

-Every five years, the English Department tests exiting majors in the field of English.
-The next field test will be given in Fall 2022.
+Every five years, the English Department assesses exiting majors in the field of English.
+The next field assessment will be given in the 23-24 academic year.